 So how prevalent is this?
 Well, according to one study, around 80% of mobile local searches convert into traffic and customers these websites want.
 This is often because people searching on their mobile already want to go somewhere, as they are often in the area, meaning the first few results they see stand to gain some important traffic, whether that’s online or through their actual door.

 So, to summarise, mobile browsing has had a massive impact on the way SEO works.
 It has encouraged Google to update its algorithm to recognise this growing influence, while websites also have to ensure they are optimised to work efficiently on mobile platforms.
-Ignore this and your website may suffer but, find an SEO agency that can use this to their advantage and you can gain some great success instead.
+Ignore this and your website may suffer but, find an SEO agency In Dubai that can use this to their advantage and you can gain some great success instead.